 Examples of cheating are many and include accessing another student's account, looking at someone else's solution code, copying or downloading someone else's solution code, referring to solutions from previous semesters, having another student walk you through the solution and how to code it, having another student perform significant debugging of your code, having another student write your code for you and / or allowing others to copy of access your solution code.
-This means you shall not look on the internet for code to solve your problems unless we explicitly permit it.
+This means you shall not look on the internet for code to solve your problems, unless we allow it for specific projects.